-Doing SME Business in the Middle East.
+Starting SME Business in the Middle East.
+How to start and develop a business in the Middle East for foreigners.
 The countries that make up the Middle East and North Africa have a combined population of more than 320 million and form an area of tremendous strategic and economic importance to the business world.
 Although doing business in the Middle East can present some unique challenges, many global companies have found a high source of demand for their goods and services in the region.
 When doing business in the Middle East, American businesses benefit greatly from basic knowledge of conditions in and customs of Middle Eastern and North African countries.

 Doing Business in Middle East Guides